 Students will investigate, review, and critically analyze major concepts, theoretical and methodological approaches and sub-areas in the field of health policy research.
 The course will cover comparative health policy analyses as well as both micro and macro system perspectives.
 Prerequisite: Permission of the instructor.
 SEM.

 HP&M 903.
-Doctoral Seminar in Health Management.
+Doctoral Seminar in Quality and Safety.
 3 Hours.

 HP&M 904.
 Doctoral Seminar in Health Care Occupations and Culture.
 3 Hours.

 Examines the social, historical, and cultural forces shaping the organization and delivery of health care.
 Students will critically analyze concepts surrounding health, illness and wellness, healing, professional authority, and interprofessional and intraprofessional relationships.
 Explores the impact of organizational cultures on the health care system.
 Prerequisite: Admission to the PhD Program or permission of instructor.
 SEM.